Distance between cubics and rationals: The case of function fields

+For the case $r=1$ (i.e, when $\alpha$ is rational), this inequality was established by Mahler~\cite{mahler_1949}.
+For higher values of $r$, one can verify the inequality by following the same arguments as in~\cite[Theorem A.1]{bugeaud_2004} adapted to algebraic elements in function fields.

-It is well known that an analogue of Liouville's inequality is still satisfied in this case, hence $(1,d)\in D_{d,1}(\KK)$.
-On the other hand, the remaining part of this set is much better understood compared to the real case.
-And its shape depends in an essential way on the characteristic of $\FF$.
+It appears that the remaining part $D_{d,r}(\KK)\setminus B_{r,d}$ is much better understood than in the real case.
+Its shape depends in an essential way on whether the characteristic of $\FF$ is zero or positive.
+From now on, we restrict our attention to the case $r=1$.